 Transit police shoot alleged armed man in Vancouver's Gastown, sending him to hospital

-MVTP Const.
-Amanda Steed tells CTV News that when officers arrived on scene, the man was still in possession of that weapon.

-“During the interaction, he was shot by officers,” said Steed.
+“During the interaction, he was shot by officers,” said Steed, who clarified that it was a transit police officer who fired the gun.
 “To my knowledge, less lethal bullets were not used.”

-VPD Sgt.
-Steve Addison says it was a transit officer who shot the man, not municipal police.

-Once the man was injured, police say he was taken to the hospital.
-No officers were injured.
+No police officers were injured during the ordeal.
+The man was taken to hospital for his injuries, where Steed says he remains in custody.

+In the early stages of their investigation, Vancouver police aren’t disclosing details about the weapon in question.

 A bystander posted video of the interaction on social media, which appears to show at least half a dozen officers standing over a man lying on the ground.